Jîn

 Jîn (Kurdish for "life") is a 2013 Turkish-German movie directed by Reha Erdem.
-The movie is about a Kurdish guerilla fighter who deserted her military unit aiming at leaving the conflict region (Eastern Turkey) for the city of Izmir.
+The movie is about a Kurdish guerilla fighter who deserted her military unit aiming at leaving the conflict region (Eastern Turkey) for the city of İzmir.

 Plot

 The movie opens with nature shots of clouds over the mountains in Turkey accompanied by heavy organ music.
 It seems to be fall time.
 The few minutes of the movie are shots of animals accompanied by the same music.
 A praying mantis is the first animal that appears, followed by a turtle, a grasshopper, the sounds of birds chirping, a male deer and a gecko.
 The sound of the chirping birds is the first "nature" sound heard in the film as opposed to the music which opens the film.

 A woman appears behind the leaves of trees of the mountain forest.
 It is not easy to identify any of her characteristics other than the fact that she is wearing a red scarf on her head.
 The peace is suddenly disrupted by explosions and gunfire.
 The gecko and the snake go into hiding.
 Shots of people (later revealed to be the Kurdish guerrilla's living in the mountains) running away from the explosions and gunfire follow.
 The convoy vehicles from which the gunfire was coming from drive away.
 The Kurdish guerilla's are now more clearly in view and are seen wearing the same items of clothing (nude colored jumpers and boots).
 Night falls and the guerilla's are in a cave.
 This is the first point in the movie where human speech is first heard in the form of a Kurdish song: